vickytoriah/Quant_Practice/README.md

 Therefore, I am more than willing to receive feedback, comments and suggestions from (more) experienced programmers. [^1]

-**I am currently working full time as a Quantitative Strategist at a Web3 Protocol both in DevOps and Portfolio Managment, so I am not very active with this repo for the time being.**
+**I am currently working full time as a Quantitative Strategist at Fyde Treasury, a Web3 Protocol, both in DevOps and Portfolio Management, so I am not very active with this repo for the time being.**
 <details>
   <summary>Structure of Repo Contents</summary>